 (d) Rail Transport

-13. Planning Commission of India was set up in the year:
+13. Chairman of Planning Commission of India is:

 15. Match the following: